alexishuf/hdtss/doc/CONFIG.md

 serialization will always be offloaded to an IO-thread, as is recommended by micronaut in order to not block the netty event loop.

-hdtss periodically logs simple statiscs about submitted queries.
+hdtss periodically logs simple statistics about submitted queries.
 This occurs at a configurable fixed rate:

 > `sparql.heartbeat.period=DURATION`